 In order to understand how the plans fit together in a practical way, Council have assigned six key directions or areas of focus that we believe are a priority in achieving the long term sustainability of Camden's future.
 Within these key directions sit the 30 local services and the supporting activities that Council proposes to undertake over the four year period of the Delivery Program.
 The above diagram shows how the tiers within Camden 2040 and the Delivery Program fit together.

-By taking this approach, the aspirations of the Community actually become the foundation of the activities of Council so valuable resources are not focussed in areas that will fail.
+By taking this approach, the aspirations of the Community actually become the foundation of the activities of Council so valuable resources are not focussed in areas that will fail to deliver on the long term strategic needs of the community.